Soumalla-Tarafder/NetworkSecurity/README.md

-# Network Security Project Based On Phising Data
+# Network Security Project Based On Phising Data.

+## Note - If mongo atlas is refuse to connect then go to network settings and whitlisted ip from anywhere to connect from local to mongodb atlas.